Sarah Ruden

-Sarah Elizabeth Ruden is an American writer of poetry, essays, translations of Classic literature, and popularizations of Biblical philology, religious criticism and interpretation.
+Sarah Elizabeth Ruden is an American writer, classics scholar, and translator.
+She has been a visiting scholar at the University of Pennsylvania since 2018.
+Her publications include poetry, essays, and popularizations of Biblical philology, religious criticism and interpretation.

 Early life

 Sarah Ruden was born in Ohio in 1962 and raised in the United Methodist Church.
 She holds an M.A. from the Johns Hopkins Writing Seminars and a Ph.D. in Classical Philology from Harvard University.

-In addition to her academic appointments, Ruden has worked as a medical editor, a contributor to American periodicals, and a stringer for the South African investigative magazine noseweek.
+In addition to her academic appointments, Ruden has worked as a medical editor, a contributor to American periodicals, and a stringer for the South African investigative magazine Noseweek.

 Ruden became an activist Quaker during her ten years spent in post-apartheid South Africa, where she was a tutor for the South African Education and Environment Project.
-Both before and after her return to the United States in 2005, Ruden has engaged in ecumenical outreach and published a number of articles and essays, mainly in conservative publications.
+Both before and after her return to the United States in 2005, Ruden has engaged in ecumenical outreach and published a number of articles and essays, in both liberal and conservative publications.

 Career

 She was a lecturer in Classics at the University of Cape Town.
 In 2016, she was awarded a Whiting Creative Nonfiction Grant to complete her translation of The Confessions of Augustine (2017).

-She is a vocal advocate for the popularization of ancient texts.
+She is an advocate for the popularization of ancient texts.

 Ruden has been a visiting scholar at the University of Pennsylvania since 2018.